Kristiansand: Sørlandsparken

 Sørlandsparken (The Southern Norway Park) is an industrial shopping park outside of Kristiansand city in the municipality.
-The park is also 17 kilometers from Lillesand.
+The park is also located 17 km from Lillesand.
 The park has an area of 670000 m² and over 5,000 workplaces.

 The main part of the industrial park is in Kristiansand, including the mall Sørlandssenteret with 195 stores and Kristiansand Zoo, it is the largest mall and zoo in Norway.
 The racetrack of Southern Norway is also located in Kristiansand while IKEA is located technically in Lillesand municipality.

 Others large chainstores is also located around the mall.

 There are two hotels located in Sørlandsparken and some resorts nearby the zoo.

 E18 goes past Sørlandsparken before continuing to downtown Kristiansand.
 Buses are available 6-8 times in the hours all day.